Okay, so you understand red flags, negative traits, green flags, positive traits.

 How do you know when it’s been “long enough to know”?

 You don’t.
 I know, that’s not what you wanted to hear.
 But you don’t.
 For me, I’ve found people generally can’t last through three dates.
 Some can last for about six months.
 Longer than that?
 Most will move on to easier prey.
+You might be unlucky enough to find the one, really persistent, patient abuser.
+If so, I…feel for you.
+But this is for most of us.
+And most predators are goddamn lazy.

 This doesn’t mean that six months is the end all and be all of determining trust.
 But after six months, you’re perfectly warranted in saying this is beyond a green flag, but solid enough evidence for you to believe this is who the person is.
+Especially after a couple of years.
+Or ten or twenty.

 Bear in mind, green flag or not, people change.